gbrabyn/laravel-crud/README.md

 ## Setup the project

-This project has a `docker-compose.yml` which contains the basic stack setup to quickly spin up the local development environment.
+This project uses `Docker` containerisation so you can quickly run it in your local development environment.

 To set up the project follow these steps: